 Homily, Ordinary Time Sunday 31C

-In the Gospel today, the tax collector Zacchaeus has very little opportunity to do much cleaning up around the house as Jesus invites Himself over.
-With infinite mercy, Jesus is willing to enter in to the mess of Zacchaeus’s house and whatever He will find there, and Zacchaeus is able to welcome him without embarrassment, without anxiety, but instead with overwhelming joy.
+In the Gospel today, the tax collector Zacchaeus has very little opportunity to do much cleaning up around the house as Jesus invites himself over.
+With infinite mercy, Jesus is willing to enter in to the mess of Zacchaeus’s house and the mess of his life, and Zacchaeus is able to welcome him without embarrassment, without anxiety, but instead with overwhelming joy.
 But this experience of God’s great mercy does not leave Zacchaeus unchanged.
 His life is transformed.
 He confesses his faults and repents of his sins as he says, “Behold, half of my possessions, Lord, I shall give to the poor, and if I have extorted anything from anyone I shall repay it four times over.”
 Far more important than cleaning his house before Jesus arrives, Zacchaeus wants to set his heart in order, to cast out all greed and indifference, so that God can find a lasting home within him.

-At every Mass, we, too, are given the awesome opportunity and privilege to welcome Jesus into our own homes and into our lives, into our minds and hearts.
-How do we prepare ourselves to receive such an honored Guest?
+At every Mass, we, too, are given the awesome opportunity and privilege to welcome Jesus into our own homes, into our minds and hearts.
+How do we prepare ourselves to receive such a Guest?
 How do we conduct ourselves in his Presence?
-Jesus is the King of the whole Universe, of all that exists.
-He’s more important than the pope or the president of the United States, and he comes to visit us at each and every Mass.
-And, at all times, Jesus is here in the Tabernacle, waiting for us.
-When we come into the church, are we attentive to the Presence of Christ?
-Do we silence not only our cell phones, but even more importantly, do we silence our minds and hearts, and do we arrive early to give ourselves the time we need to put aside our distractions and plans and worries, all the clutter, so that we can really focus, and welcome Jesus with joy?
+Jesus is the King of the Universe, of all that exists.
+He’s more important than the pope or the president of the United States, and he comes to visit us at every Mass.
+And, at all times, Jesus is here in the Tabernacle.
+One of the reasons that the Tabernacle was moved during the renovation was to make it easier for us to keep our focus on Christ when we are here in this worship space.
+When we come in to the church, are we attentive to the Presence of Christ?
+Do we silence not only our cell phones, but even more importantly, do we silence our minds and hearts, and do we arrive early to give ourselves the time we need to put aside our distractions and plans and worries, so that we can really focus, and welcome Jesus with joy?

-Another priest shared with me his amazement that so many people would never think of arriving late to the movies, after the show had already begun, and then how so many people are willing to wait at the end through the entire credit sequence to see if there’s just one last scene.
-And yet, so many Catholics think very little of arriving late to Mass or of leaving before the final blessing and dismissal.
-What do we really value in life, and how do our actions show to God what we think is really important?
-One of the practices that I grew up with in Elk Point and in Jefferson and that I am glad to find in these parishes was that after the final hymn, everyone in the church would kneel down in silence to give everyone a chance to say a prayer of thanksgiving for the great gift that we had just received, to speak with Jesus, still dwelling within us from Holy Communion.
-Do we silence our conversations as we enter this church, before and after Mass, to give one another the opportunity to speak heart to heart with Jesus?
+Another priest shared with me his amazement that so many people would never think of arriving late to the movies, after the show had already begun, and then how so many people are willing to wait at the end through the entire credit sequence to see if there’s one last scene.
+And yet, so many of us think very little of arriving late to Mass or of leaving before the final blessing and dismissal.
+What do we really value in life, and how do our actions show to God what we really think is important?
+One of the practices that I grew up with in Elk Point and in Jefferson was that after the final hymn, everyone in the church would kneel down in silence to give everyone a chance to say a prayer of thanksgiving for the great gift that we had just received, to speak with Jesus, still dwelling within us.